ferthelet/phase-1-functions/README.md

 ## Learning Goals

-- Define abstraction
+- Define abstraction.
-- Explain that functions are abstractions
+- Explain that functions are abstractions.
-- Explain how to _call_ a function
+- Explain how to _call_ a function.
-- Define "Generalization"
+- Define "Generalization".
 - Demonstrate "Generalization" by using _parameters_ and _arguments_
 - Demonstrate _return values_